Manisha26Gupta/case-study/README.md

   * Upload the Docker container to ghcr.io after the changes have been committed, also employing the GITHUB_TOKEN secret for authentication.

 - Created a simple docker file with the name Dockerfile, where it is using my text file.
 - Then created a workflow with the name Fourth_case_docker_workflow.yaml to create, build, and push an image to the repo.
+- This is the path where the image is pushed https://github.com/manisha26gupta/case-study/pkgs/container/imagetag